makrai/notes/doddapaneni2107-primer-multiling-lm.md

 * Many languages are widely spoken but not enough research and development (Joshi+ 2020b).
 Towards this end, MLLMs must become more inclusive
 * scaling up to 1000s of languages
-  * may require model innovations e.g. moving beyond language-specific adapters
+  * may require model innovations eg moving beyond language-specific adapters
 * inclusive benchmarks in variety of tasks and languages

 ## Efficient models.
 MLLMs represent some of the largest models